 PiercingMetal: Well, Judas Priest has Rob Halford back for awhile and Iron Maiden is not stopping any time soon.

 Oliva: Oh yeah well that stuff is always great but I mean as far as America goes we haven’t seen much of anything.
 It’s kind of like they have beaten it back underground again.
 In some ways that’s good though because Metal is one thing that always seems to rise from the dead and conquer the world and then die off again into the underground.
 Only to rise up again every ten years or so as this whole thing seems to happen.
 Maybe it is just a cycle but if it is resurging then I am glad to hear that since that is what I do.

 PiercingMetal: What are your hopes for the immediate future Jon?

 Oliva: I dunno, I have to say acceptance, peace on earth and good will toward me.
 All that stuff.
 I wish that people could just mellow out a bit and let everyone get back to enjoying life and enjoying music.
 I mean that’s what music is for after all, to give people enjoyment.
 That’s all I am trying to do I know that much.

 PiercingMetal: Thanks for the interview Jon, and as always continued success in your endeavors and health in life.

 Oliva: Thanks for the support.

 The two releases by Jon Oliva’s Pain are hot slabs of Metal that will appeal to any fan of the traditionally based stuff and especially to the Savatage Legions.
-Reviews can be found elsewhere on the site.
+Reviews can be found by clicking the titles “Tage Mahal” and “Maniacal Renderings”.
 All Hail the Mountain King!!!